 Brick and mortar is basic, but requires fundamental work specifications to prevent problems from developing prematurely.
 No one wants to pay for repairs twice…and no one wants to look at an eyesore in their front lawn for years to come.
 Understanding a few basics can help you know how to judge the key characteristics of a quality brick mailbox.
 Check here for brick mailbox fundamentals.

 Here’s a list of common brick mailbox problems that you may need help with…or, that you’ll want to avoid when planning a new one:

 Leaning Brick mailboxes point to inadequate foundations.

-If yours is leaning but otherwise in good condition, the good news is that a leaning mailbox can often be straighted, adding additional concrete underneath.
-This procedure cannot be guaranteed, but can significantly extend the life of your mailbox.
+If yours is leaning but otherwise in good condition, the good news is that a leaning mailbox can sometimes be straightened, adding additional concrete underneath.
+Although we strongly recommend against it because this procedure cannot be guaranteed, it might possibly extend the life of your mailbox for several years.

 Rusted mailbox receptacles are also extremely common.

 A rural mailbox which mounts onto a wood or metal post typically is a five to ten dollar item, made of thin sheet metal or plastic.
 If such a mailbox rusts, warps, falls apart, or is vandalized, it can be replaced inexpensively.
 However, installing such a box into brick and mortar should be considered grossly substandard.
 A semi-permanent structure calls for a quality, long-lasting insert.
 To replace a rusted or damaged mailbox insert usually requires rebuilding the top portion of the brick structure–an expensive and usually avoidable repair.
 We also offer a mailbox door only replacement option.